jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 last few years.
 Or, conversely, the spies have upped their game to the point that they are no longer exposed.

 DoSing against
 the machine

-For an industry where availability equals productivity, its interesting to see the yo\-yo pattern that has been taking place with DoS attacks over the years.
+For an industry where availability equals productivity, it’s interesting to see the yo\-yo pattern that has been taking place with DoS attacks over the years.
 While DoS attacks initially reached its former peak in the 2018 report (over
-40% of incidents), its been increasing since 2019 and now accounts for approximately 70% of incidents, which puts it more in line with what we see in
+40% of incidents), it’s been increasing since 2019 and now accounts for approximately 70% of incidents, which puts it more in line with what we see in